rerun/rerun/README.md

 For example, notice how "-jumps" option shows `<1>`.
 The "1" is the default value assigned to the "-jumps" option.

+See the "Environment" section below to learn about the `RERUN_MODULES` environment variable.
+This variable specifies the directory where rerun modules exist.

 ### Bash completion

 If you are a Bash shell user, be sure to source the `bash_completion.sh` file.